Passerelle Simone de Beauvoir Paris – A Bridge of Modern Magic

 Pont des Arts, connecting the Louvre and the dome of the Institut de France, photo by Mark Craft Pont des Arts, connecting the Louvre and the Institut de France, in 2019, photo by Mark Craft

 Passerelle Simone de Beauvoir is a footbridge, sure, but it's also a civic space, a place where life unfolds daily.
-Runners jog across it on their morning routes, students from the BNF gather on the central platform, and tourists find it a vantage point far less crowded than the city's more famous bridges.
+Runners jog across it on their morning routes, students from the BNF gather on the central platform, and travelers find it a vantage point far less crowded than the city's more famous bridges.

 Three different paths run across the span.
 The central one offers open panoramas of the riverbanks, while the lower routes bring you closer to the Seine itself.
 The "eye" of the bridge doubles as a stage, hosting pop-up performances, art displays, and casual gatherings.
 We think of it as Paris at its best: public space treated as an invitation to culture.

 In many ways, it's a model of how the city continually reinvents itself.
 Instead of repeating historical grandeur, Paris builds new places for people to gather, to walk, and to enjoy.
-It's another reason we assert that Paris just keeps getting better.
+It's another reason we say that Paris just keeps getting better.

 Simone de Beauvoir's Legacy